jcmunav63/leaderboard_app/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 About the Project <a name="about-project"></a>

-Awesome Books is a website designed to display a list of books and enable users to add and remove books.
+Leaderboard App is a website designed to display a gamers' scoreboard.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>